Essendon v Western Bulldogs (2000 AFL season): Third quarter

-Essendon attacked from the first centre bounce, Gary Moorcroft having two early chances and managing one behind, and Jason Johnson kicking another.
+Essendon attacked from the first centre bounce, with Gary Moorcroft having two early chances but only managing one behind, while Jason Johnson kicked another behind.
 The teams traded behinds for a while, and Brad Johnson made a retaliatory strike to the back of John Barnes' head in a marking contest, although no further incident was sparked by it.
-The Bulldogs then kicked the first two goals of the quarter, Garlick winning a free kick in the forward pocket and Bartlett kicking a goal on a running rebound play, to open a ten point advantage after four consecutive goals.
+The Bulldogs then kicked the first two goals of the quarter, with Garlick winning a free kick in the forward pocket and Bartlett kicking a goal on a running rebound play, to open a ten-point advantage after four consecutive goals.

 Thereafter, Essendon controlled the quarter.
-Fletcher kicked his third goal from a 45m set shot – the equal-most goals he ever kicked in a game over his 400-game career – Bewick kicked a goal from a 40m set shot after a phase of passing play in the forwardline, Jason Johnson kicking his second goal after a mark in the goal square, and Justin Blumfield kicking a goal after a spectacular pack mark 40m from goal.
-At three quarter time, Essendon 11.7 (73) led the Bulldogs 9.4 (58) by 15 points.
+Fletcher kicked his third goal from a 45m set shot – the equal-most goals he ever kicked in a game over his 400-game career – while Bewick kicked a goal from a 40m set shot after a phase of passing play in the forward line, Jason Johnson kicked his second goal after a mark in the goal square, and Justin Blumfield kicked a goal after a spectacular pack mark 40m from goal.
+At three-quarter time, Essendon 11.7 (73) led the Bulldogs 9.4 (58) by 15 points.